 Law courses differ significantly between universities: some have many compulsory subjects and fewer optional subjects; some offer the chance to write dissertations instead of certain exams; others feature continuous assessment rather than exams at the end of each year or at the end of the degree.
 Consider the scope and structure of courses at different institutions to help you make the right decisions.
 Consider, too, the modes of teaching and learning at different institutions.
 In Cambridge, reading law is both highly self-directed and highly participatory, with an average each week of one essay and two supervisions (the Cambridge term for small-group teaching of around three students with the supervisor), on top of lectures and time spent in the library.
 We think this is a superb way to study law but we recognise it is not for everyone.

 If you think Cambridge may be right for you, we recommend that you visit, if you can.
 The Faculty and University offer a range of open days and summer schools; Trinity participates in these and other outreach events.
-Best of all, Trinity runs an annual Law Residential programme: an opportunity to spend a few days in Trinity and experience for yourself the life of an undergraduate law student.
+Best of all, Trinity runs a Law Residential programme: an opportunity to spend a few days in Trinity and experience for yourself the life of an undergraduate law student.
 We also award the Robert Walker Prize for Essays in Law, in a competition designed to foster engagement with topical legal issues.

 Law at Trinity

 Trinity has a long and distinguished tradition in law, from alumni such as Lord Chancellors Bacon and Lyndhurst and jurists Maitland and Pollock, to modern academic giants, such as Jolowicz, Weir, Jones and Lauterpacht, and present-day judges in the UK Supreme Court and the Court of Appeal of England and Wales.
 Current students ably carry on this legacy.